microblink/microblink-ninja/README.md

-# centos-ninja
+# microblink-ninja

-Latest ninja on Centos 7
+Latest ninja for purposes of Microblink docker builds.